 Below are some general tips that can help to make the bathroom much safer for aging adults.

 - Replace hard to open pill bottles with easy to open ones like these.
 Don’t forget of course to label them and store away the original bottles.
+Or – use a pill organizer like this one to make it easier to remember and to take your medication.

 - If the shower/tub has a glass enclosure – add stickers or decals to the glass, especially if your senior loved one has vision problems.
 But even if they do not, it’s a good precautionary thing to do to help make it much easier to see and identify the door.